kwxm/nofib-plutus/README.md

   extensively.
 Plutus Core currently provides only limited support for characters, so these programs also mostly have had to be ignored (except for the `clausify` program, which used characters for variable IDs; I've replaced these with `Integer` IDs).
-Some more support for characters might be usesful (see SCP-1163), in particular
+Some more support for characters might be useful (see SCP-1163), in particular

      * Instances of `Eq` and `Ord` for `Char`.